freibergergarcia/custom-post-types-taxonomies/README.md

 ## Features

-Once the plugin is activate, it doesn't generate any code to be placced anywhere in the `theme` or `plugin`.
+Once the plugin is activate, it doesn't generate any code to be placced anywhere in the `theme` or `plugin` files.

-**We initialize the Custom Post Types and Custom Taxonomies through WordPress hook**.
+**We initialize custom Post Types and custom Taxonomies by the use of WordPress hooks**.

 - Easily add Custom Taxonomies
 - Easily add Custom Post Types